Fundamentals of Sheltered Instruction: Featuring the SIOP Model

 This module provides information on developing and implementing content and language objectives in sheltered instruction.
 Participants will learn to distinguish between content and language objectives, determine criteria for creating effective language objectives, practice developing objectives for a lesson, and view video clips of teachers presenting and reviewing objectives in authentic classroom settings.

-Upon registration and payment, you will receive log-on credentials for the course via the email you provided upon registration.
+Upon registration and payment, you will receive log-on credentials for the course via the email you provided.

-Each module can be done at your own pace and it should take no more than five hours to complete all three modules.
+Each module can be done at your own pace and it should take approximately 5 hours to complete all three modules.
 You will have three months to complete the course.
 At the conclusion of the course, participants will receive a certificate of completion from the Center for Applied Linguistics which can often be used to obtain continuing education credits.